Aurelian-C/React-Summary_App/src/markdowns/051__Queueing_a_series_of_state_updates.md

 ## Updating the same state variable multiple times before the next render

-It is an uncommon use case, but if you would like to update the same state variable multiple times before the next render, instead of passing the *next state value* like `setNumber(number + 1)`, you can pass as argument an **updater function** that calculates the next state based on the previous one in the queue, like `setNumber(n => n + 1)`.
-It is a way to tell React to “do something with the state value” instead of just replacing it.
+It is an uncommon use case, but if you would like to update the same state variable multiple times before the next render, instead of passing the *next state value* like `setNumber(number + 1)`, you can ==pass as argument an **updater function** that calculates the next state based on the previous one in the queue, like `setNumber(n => n + 1)`.
+It is a way to tell React to “do something with the state value” instead of just replacing it==.

 ```react
 import { useState } from 'react';